 Day 2: Oban to Castlebay (Barra)

-I was so happy that I only had an hour’s drive to Oban, rather than the two on the original plan.
+I was so happy that I only had an hour’s drive to Oban from our accommodation, rather than the two on the original plan.

 We stopped off for breakfast at The Real Food Cafe, just a minute’s drive from Pine Trees.
 Super clean, tasty breakfast baps, and a dedication to supporting toilets in Malawi, means this is a no brainer.
 Go!